Child marriage in the United States: Marriage age

+but in most of the states there were exemptions allowing marriage below the general age of marriage with parental consent.
+In 1950, the age of marriage with parental consent for women varied between 12 and 18, with 16 being the most common age, while the age of marriage with parental consent for men varied between 12 and 20, with 18 being the most common age.
+With the setting of the age of majority at 18 in most states in the 1970s, the general marriage age without parental consent for both men and women was set at 18 in most states, but exemptions allowing marriage under this age with parental and/or judicial consent continued to exist.

+Extent

 Unchained At Last, a non-profit advocacy group dedicated to ending child marriage in the United States, found that only 14% of the child marriages conducted from 2000 to 2010 were between two children marrying each other.
 In the other 86% of cases, child marriages are between a minor and an adult.
-In terms of spousal age, the majority of those surveyed, about 60%, reported being 18–20 years old.
+The majority of spouses in the survey, about 60%, reported being 18–20 years old.
 Less than 3% reported being over 29 years of age.
-In over 400 cases, the adult was aged over 40.
-And in 31 cases, they were over 60.
+In over 400 cases, the adult was aged over 40, and in 31 cases, they were over 60.

-According to data compiled by Anjali Tsui, Dan Nolan, and Chris Amico, who looked at almost 200,000 cases of child marriage from 2000-2015:
+According to data compiled by Anjali Tsui, Dan Nolan, and Chris Amico, who looked at almost 200,000 cases of child marriage from 2000 to 2015: